U.S. judge blocks Trump administration's ban on new TikTok downloads | MarketScreener

-U.S. District Judge Carl Nichols in Washington said in a brief order late on Sunday he was issuing a preliminary injunction to prevent the TikTok app store ban from taking effect.

-Nichols, a nominee of President Donald Trump, declined "at this time" to block other Commerce Department restrictions set to take effect on Nov.
-12 which would ban technical and business arrangements that are crucial to the proper functioning of the app.
+U.S. District Judge Carl Nichols in Washington issued the preliminary injunction in a brief order late on Sunday.
+He declined "at this time" to block restrictions set to take effect on Nov.
+12 on technical and business arrangements which are crucial for the app to function properly.

 Nichols' detailed written opinion is expected to be released as soon as Monday.